martzyx/clerkshortcutpro/README.md

 To change the default keyboard shortcuts, click on the input field for the shortcut you want to modify and press the desired key.
 The input field will be automatically updated with the selected key.

+To enable/disable the Delete Search Designs button, click on the checkbox.

 Click the "Save Settings" button to save your changes.

-Remember, these shortcuts are meant to enhance your navigation and user experience within the my.clerk.io interface.
+Remember, this extension is meant to enhance your navigation and user experience within the my.clerk.io interface.
 I hope you find them useful and time-saving.

+## Usage of Delete Search Designs

+Head over to the options section of the extension > enable the delete button for search designs.
+Now, whenever you are on my.clerk.io > search designs, refresh the page, and you should see a button at the bottom.
+When clicking this button, it deletes all designs that match the names of the default designs.

 ## Contributing

 Please submit a pull request if you'd like to contribute.

 ## Todo:
-- Make backspace shortcut to go back a page
 - Make button that deletes all automatically generated 'best practice' content/designs
 - Remove cmd-z functionality on designs